MacchuPichu/rclone-addon/README.md

 # rclone-addon
-Rclone addon for Kodi Matrix v19
+Rclone addon for Kodi

 To be used with Android boxes and phones.

-1. Install from zip
-2. edit main.py with your remote name under kodi installation dir/addons/script.service.rclone
-3. place rclone.conf in profile directory
+1. Place rclone.conf in profile directory

-To access your files

-1. Add a webdav source
-2. address localhost
-3. port 23457
+2. Install from zip
+3. Configure the rclone command to run in the plugin configuration

+Default: serve webdav your_rclone_remote:/ --addr :23457 --dir-cache-time 2400h --vfs-cache-max-age 2400h  --poll-interval 10m

+Change your_rclone_remote to the rclone remote in your config.

+Then you can add a Webdav Source to localhost:23457 in kodi to access your files.